vt-asaplab/vPIN/README.md

 ## How to Run

+The default ports used by the experiments range from 25000 to 25006 for individual tests, 26000 to 26004 for batch CNN experiments, and 27000 to 27011 for batch convolution experiments.
+These default port numbers can be customized by modifying lines 29-39 in the `script.sh` file.

 1. **Generate Pre-computed Table**

      *Note: If you already have the pre-computed table, you can skip this step.*